05. Upload and manage your Unreal packages

 Before uploading a packaged project to Arcware CloudRT, please make sure that you follow the minimum required steps to prepare your package for streaming...

-- 1.Unreal Engine Version Ensure you are using a supported version of Unreal Engine (4.27 or 5.1)
+- 1.Unreal Engine Version Ensure you are using a supported version of Unreal Engine (4.27 or 5.1 or 5.2)

 - 2.Enable the Pixel Streaming plugin in your Unreal Engine project.
 If you already have a packaged project and you're not sure if the Pixel Streaming plugin is enabled, you can navigate to the following folders to check if the plugin is present or not...